Sh0ookshed/BLOCKADE-pygame-chess/README.md

 # If you think the project is cool
 I will include all of my documentation and planning for this project inside of the repository for anyone to access to see my thought process and how i designed certain parts of the code.

-This project is a big learning experience for me as alongside creating it I am also learning how to use GIT /GitHub so forgive any poor early commits they hopefully get better.
+This project is a big learning experience for me as alongside creating it I am also learning how to use GIT / GitHub so forgive any poor early commits they hopefully get better.
+Also this project could obviously have very large code refactors due to me not having done any chess programming before, so previous commits could end up looking quite different from newer ones.

+I will continue to do version releases of the project until it reaches v1.0 or a version that I am satisfied with.

 # Screenshots of the current program
-These screenshots are just to preview what the program looks like and more screenshots will come as the program is developed further
+These screenshots are just to preview what the program looks like and more screenshots will come as the program is developed further.

 **The main menu where you can access all other parts of the program:**
 <img width="800" height="800" alt="Screenshot 2026-01-29 112817" src="https://github.com/user-attachments/assets/d0f7d729-a5a8-412b-b6e4-22f51011f57e" /> <br>